mees-van-wel/hexa-center-website/src/routes/guide/scheduling/calendar/index.md

 ## 3. Editing appointments

-To edit an existing appointment, select it from the calendar overview screen, a new window will now open allowing you to make changes.
+To edit an existing appointment, select it from the calendar overview screen.
+A new window will now open allowing you to make changes to the appointment.
 Click on the `+ Save` button to save your changes.

 ![Calendar editing appointments](/images/guide/calendar-edit-appointment.jpg "Calendar editing appointments")